sufianj/def_extraction/README.md

 ## Step 2.
 Clean the dataset

-Run "prepare_term-def_dataset.ipynb" to clean the noises in extracted definition-definiendum pairs and generate IOB-format dataset for named entity recognition.
+Run "Prepare_term-def_dataset.ipynb" to clean the noises in extracted definition-definiendum pairs and generate IOB-format dataset for named entity recognition.
 If you start with this step, you can load "out_def_all_1007.csv".
+You can find our intermediate outputs of this step in "cleaning_outputs/"
+We saved the cleaned and labeled data in "data/all_labeled_data+ID.csv".

 ## Step 3.